Dune's Pods

 Isopods are extremely easy to care for, and extremely affordable as well!

 Step 1.
-Choose a plastic or glass enclosure that's at least 3 inches deep.
+Choose a plastic or glass enclosure that's at least 8 inches deep.
 Isopods cannot climb vertical glass or plastic, so make sure the enclosure you choose leaves a bit of space above the substrate so your isopods don't fall out.

 Step 2.
-Add substrate.
+Add around 3 inches of substrate.
 If you are purchasing your first colony from me, I will include the dried substrate / leaf litter mix.
 Soak the included substrate in water until it expands.
 Squeeze out the handfuls of substrate so that it is damp but not dripping and add them to the enclosure.
 Mix in your leaf litter, leaving a few pieces of bark to lay over the top.

 Step 3.
 Find a safe place in the shade to set up your enclosure and add your isopods!
 Avoid the temptation to handle them right away, as giving them time to acclimate to their new enclosure gives you the best chance of cultivating a happy and healthy colony.